Frequently Asked Questions about Earthquakes (FAQ)

 - Is it possible to build your own seismograph?

-- What scale is used for the "See the Shaking" seismogram viewer?
+- Help on the "See the Shaking" seismogram viewer

 The Canadian National Earthquake Database